This is a deck based on Fable of Wolf and Owl!

 PROS :)

 Another thing that's great about this deck is that it feels different every time I play it.
-There's so many creatures that do different things.
-I'm still stumbling upon new interactions between cards to this day.
-You would probably think that, since it's a theme deck based around a single card, the deck would feel very linear and boring after a while.
+There are multiple avenues to victory.
+Fable is the main win con, but Wild Pair can also win the game on its own as well as Twenty-Toed Toad.
+You would probably think that, since it's a theme deck based around a somewhat linear strategy, the deck would feel boring after a while.
 But that's not the case.
+I often find myself doing some hard thinking and challenged to find the win, even with cards I've played together hundreds of times.
 Keeping things fresh and fun is necessary to maintaining a long-term relationship, both with your commander deck and your life partner.

 CONS :(

-The biggest flaw to this deck is that it's kind of slow and can get bullied pretty easily.
-The plan with this deck is to do some tutoring and set up an engine among several sorcery-speed pieces and is therefor very choreographed and susceptible to removal.
+The biggest flaw to this deck is that it's kind of choreographed and can get bullied pretty easily.
+The plan is to do some tutoring and set up an engine among several sorcery-speed pieces and is therefor very susceptible to all forms of interaction.

-Another issue is that the deck is inherently weak to wraths.
-With 42 creatures, we are committing a lot of easily-removable pieces to the board.
+Specifically the deck is really weak to wraths.
+With 40 creatures, we are committing a lot of easily-removable pieces to the board that are usually vital to preserve.
 Because of this, I do run some counterspells that are usually dedicated to stopping wraths.
-I'm not really a fan of free counterspells but I do have a few just because you end up tapping out to set up subsequent turns so frequently.
+I'm not really a big fan of free counterspells but I do play them in this deck just because you end up tapping out to set up subsequent turns so frequently.

 I've mentioned this before, but the deck does have trouble casting spells from time-to-time.
 There's just so many mana symbols that it will inevitably line up poorly sometimes.
 Again, it doesn't happen too often, but it still sucks when it happens.